top of page

 Along the Pacific, biodiversity drives both science and serenity.
 Operators in the Papagayo and Osa regions invite travelers to take part in low-impact, educational experiences — reef-safe snorkeling and coral restoration dives, mangrove kayaking with naturalists, and sea-turtle monitoring guided by local biologists.

-For instance, at the Four Seasons Resort Costa Rica at Peninsula Papagayo, guests can adopt coral frames, participate in reef-planting dives, and support mangrove and seagrass restoration alongside local conservation teams.
+For instance, at the Four Seasons Resort Costa Rica at Peninsula Papagayo, guests can adopt coral frames, participate in reef-planting dives, and support seagrass restoration alongside local conservation teams.

 Mountain Sanctuaries — Wellness Built In-House